omarcostahamido/PVM/README.md

 python pvm.py
 # If you want a different port, example 8002
 python pvm.py --port 8002
-# Or with launsh script
+# Or with launch script
-sh launsh.sh 8001
+sh launch.sh 8001
 ```

 Read the help